 Sometime during this millennium though, a curious thing happened.
 Street art evolved into a genre accepted by the masses, worth being explored, photographed, and even commemorated in museums.
 It’s not necessarily highbrow couture, but it is respected.
 The Tate Modern in London opened the world’s first exhibit dedicated to solely street art in 2008 and people like Banksy became household names.

 Denver is one of those places and embraces public art as a way to beautify the city.
-In fact, 1% of any capital construction project over $1 million dollars must go towards public art; ensuring the city’s collection of street art and sculptures is continually growing.
+In fact, 1% of any capital construction project over $1 million dollars must go towards public art; ensuring the city’s collection of street art and sculptures is continually expanding.

 Here are a few of my favorite pieces to look out for: